 Want to Gift the Actor in Your Life?

 Sometimes a loved one will ask him or herself, "What should I get my Struggling Actress friend/family member?"
 Here are some very useful tips, ranging in the super cheap to the pricey.
-Happy Gift Giving!
+And these are gifts your actor really needs!

 This is The Absolute BEST Monologue Book for Women!